raml-org/raml-spec/versions/raml-10/raml-10.md

 If a URI parameter declaration specifies a non-string scalar type for the value of the header, the standard serialization rules for types MUST be invoked in applying the type to instances of that URI parameter.

 The values matched by URI parameters MUST NOT contain slash (/) characters in order to avoid ambiguous matching.
-In the first example in this section, a URI (relative to the baseUri) of /jobs/123 matches the /{jobId} resource nested within the /jobs resource, but a URI of /jobs/123/x does not match any of those resources.
+In the first example in this section, /jobs/123 is a URI (relative to the baseUri) that matches the /{jobId} resource nested within the /jobs resource, but the URI /jobs/123/x does not match any resource.

-In the next example, the top-level resource has two URI parameters, folderId and fileId.
+In the next example, the top-level resource has URI parameters folderId and fileId.

 ```yaml
 #%RAML 1.0